jamesjara/react-native-startups-practices/README.md

 - NavigationOptions goes at screens.
 - Prefer singular alias when importing all, in this way it seems to make more sense when used later on.
 `import * as color from '@constants/colors'; console.log(color.RED);`
+- Implement configuration calls in `config/` like `AmplifyConfig`, `GoogleMapsConfig`, etc.
+- No literal strings, create the literal string in the constants folder.

 # E) GIT, Workflow Model.